cstuder/secrethubwarden/README.md

 The script will complain if you are not logged in to Bitwarden (`bw login`) or GitHub (`gh auth login`).

-If a GitHub repository secret doesn't exist, it will be created.
+If a GitHub repository secret doe not exist, it will be created.

 For convenience sake during testing you might want to unlock your Bitwarden vault (`bw unlock`) and store the session key temporarily in your environment (`export BW_SESSION="..."`).
 Don't forget to lock afterwards (`bw lock`).